 Can Chiropractic Treatment help Neck Pain?

 Neck pain is often part of a bigger clinical picture involving your middle and your lower back.
-Clinically we find that we get the best results with neck pain when we address the functioning of all of your body and not just the region of pain.
+Clinically, we find that we get the best results with neck pain when we address the functioning of your whole body and not just the region of pain.

 This is why our Townsville chiropractors will look at the functionality of your entire spine, including postural changes and habits as we try to find the true cause of your neck pain.